 Plain outfits with minimal patterns (lace excepted – lace is always a good idea!) work best as they don’t draw all the attention away from the beautiful subjects of the photo (i.e. your loved ones!) and the surrounding environment.
 Also, it helps to avoid having patterns on more than one person; if there are multiple people in a photo and two different patterns the patterns may clash and compete for attention.
 That’s not to say patterns don’t work at all, but as a general rule of thumb, keep the patterns to a min. when you’re coordinating your crew.

 I’m a fan of classic outfits that you might wear to a christening, a party or even a wedding.
-Bows, lace, pretty shoes and headbands are all great for girls.
+Bows, lace, pretty shoes, flower crowns and headbands are all great for girls.
 It’s nice to make an effort in your portrait outfits, because having your photos taken is a special occasion!
 How often do you get to do this?
 Chances are not usually more than once per year!
 If you want your portraits to last for years to come, remember, classic never goes out of style.